xiaodongliang/acc-issue-api-tutorials/Prerequisites/IssueBasic.md

 ---
 layout: default
-title: Issue Basic
+title: Knowledge of Issue and APIs
-nav_order: 1
+nav_order: 2
-description: "Issue Basic"
+description: "Knowledge of Issue and APIs"
 permalink: /Prerequisite/IssueBasic
 parent: Prerequisite
 ---

-# Issue Basic
+# Knowledge of Issue and APIs

 This is